 Emerald Ash Borer Infestation

 August 21, 2018 – Emerald Ash Borer continues to spread into the Boston area as I am seeing new infestations in Newton, Brookline, and Chestnut Hill.
 Uninfested trees can be treated preventatively this fall, and should be treated and monitored annually.
-The picture shows the exit holes of the borer, which are a distinct `D` shape, signifying a flat-headed borer.
+The picture above shows the exit holes of the borer, which are a distinct `D` shape, signifying a flat-headed borer.
 All varieties of ash trees are susceptible to this insect pest, and prevention is critical to the future of your tree.
 Emerald ash borer is responsible for the death of millions of ash trees, originating locally in Detroit, and having spread throughout the northeast and midwest, and continuing to spread east, south and west throughout the U.S.

 Show me landscape content specific to my geography